Assault Charges in NJ

 b.
 The actor has supervisory or disciplinary power of any nature or in any capacity over the victim; or

 c.
 The actor is a resource family parent, a guardian, or stands in loco parentis within the household;

 4. The victim is at least 13 but less than 16 years old and the actor is at least four years older than the victim.

-Charges for Sexual Assault in Montclair or Essex County NJ?
+Charges for Sexual Assault in NJ?

 Violations of the aforementioned statute are considered second-degree felonies, which are punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison.
 Additionally, these offenses are governed by the No Early Release Act, which means that a defendant must serve 85% of the sentence imposed before becoming eligible for parole.
 Additionally, a conviction for sexual assault requires mandatory registration as a sex offender under New Jersey’s Megan’s Law, a psychosexual evaluation often referred to as an “Avenel Evaluation” to determine if you meet the criteria of a repetitive and compulsive offender, as well as community supervision for life.

-Sexual assault allegations can be damning, with the potential to destroy your life and reputation.
+Sexual harassment allegations can be damning, with the potential to destroy your life and reputation.
 Addressing these accusations head-on is critical when seeking to vindicate yourself.
 Mr. Breslow makes himself available 24/7 to serve the needs of his clients and his community.
 Contact his offices anytime for a free consultation.